Humpback Whale Watching Boat Tours

 - live whale song broadcast over the vessel stereo system using a research hydrophone

-- whale sighting guarantee free return trip available
+- whale sighting guarantee free return trip available (same season)

 $129 per person (kama’aina and children’s discounts available).